Trump lawyer Rudy Giuliani spent $12K on cigars, divorce court hears

 Rudy Giuliani was in state Supreme Court in New York on Wednesday, where a lawyer for Judith Giuliani claimed the former New York City mayor has spent over $900,000 since April while claiming he has financial difficulties.

-Among "America's Mayor's" expenditures are spending $12,012 on cigars and $7,131 on fountain pens over a five-month period, Judith Giuliani's lawyer Bernard Clair told Justice Michael Katz, according to NBC New York affiliate WNBC.
+Among the expenditures by "America's Mayor" were $12,012 on cigars and $7,131 on fountain pens over a five-month period, Judith Giuliani's lawyer, Bernard Clair, told Justice Michael Katz, according to NBC New York affiliate WNBC.

 The characters of Trump World: Rudy GiulianiSep.
 3, 201805:33